ArduPilot/ardupilot_wiki/common/source/docs/common-pxfmini-wiring-quick-start.rst

-Use a (regular or high gain) WiFi dongle to create a hotspot that can, for example, be used for sending telemetry data and commands to a Ground Station.  :ref: The images cooked`Connect ESCs and Motors <http://erlerobotics.com/docs/Artificial_Brains_and_Autopilots/Operating_System_images/Debian.html>` by  Erle-Robotics automatically generates a WiFi hotspot when the dongle is connected.
+Use a (regular or high gain) WiFi dongle to create a hotspot that can, for example, be used for sending telemetry data and commands to a Ground Station.
+If you use the `images <http://erlerobotics.com/docs/Artificial_Brains_and_Autopilots/Operating_System_images/Debian.html>`__ provided by Erle Robotics, they automatically generate a WiFi hotspot.

 .. figure:: ../../../images/PXFmini_wifi.jpg
    :target: ../_images/PXFmini_wifi.jpg